Sexmission: Political and social satire

 The film contains numerous subtle allusions to the realities of the communist-bloc society, particularly to that of the People's Republic of Poland just before the fall of communism, perhaps in the anticipation of the major events to come; the fall of communism and the rise of political liberty.
 When Max and Albert escape, they jump through the wall, which then starts to shake (often associated with later Lech Wałęsa's jumping over the wall of the Gdańsk shipyard, and also with the subsequent fall of the Berlin Wall).

 The secret meeting of the Women's League apparatchiks and their lies to the women parallels the communist government of Poland.

 The barren, hostile landscape of the supposed outside world (as seen via the periscope) is an allusion to the Communist era propaganda about the "Capitalist West" with its crime, decadence and poverty, and the scene where the heroes cut through the canvas to discover an entirely different world in many aspects "better" than the one they came from reflects the culture shock of many visitors from Communist Poland when experiencing the Western European countries for the first time.

 This dimension of the movie appears to typically escape the viewer more removed from the context.
 Some sections of this kind were left out from the version shown in Polish theaters by the government censors, but many passed through.

 The movie can also be viewed as a satire directed at intergender conflict (wrong-headed feminism or wrong-headed masculism), prudery, or totalitarianism.

-The movie's title is a word play on the Polish words "Seks" (Sex/gender) and "Eksmisja" (eviction).
+The movie's title is a word play on the Polish words "Seks" (sex/gender), "misja" (mission), and "eksmisja" (eviction).